 Third-party cookies are being phased out of significant browsers for customer privacy.

-In January 2020, Google said that third-party cookies would be phased out over the next two years.
+In January 2020, Google said third-party cookies would be phased out over the next two years.
 Then, in June, Apple stated that its mobile device ID, known as Identifier for Advertisers (IDFA), would be limited to iOS apps.
-Digital advertisers have long utilized these IDs for campaign targeting, timing, measurement, and personalization.
+For a long, advertisers have been utilizing these IDs for campaign targeting, timing, measurement, and personalization in digital advertising.

-How do third-party cookies function, why are they being phased out, and how can advertisers continue to offer relevant, compelling messaging in the new digital environment?
+How do third-party cookies function, why are they being phased out, and how can advertisers continue to offer relevant and compelling messaging in the new digital advertising environment?

 Cookies produced and deployed by websites other than the one you’re viewing are third-party cookies.
 Cross-site tracking, retargeting, and ad serving are the most general applications.

 The host domain, on the other hand, creates first-party cookies.
 They are beneficial since they provide a better user experience.
 These cookies allow your browser to remember what you put in your shopping cart, your login and passwords, and your language preferences.

 Cross-site tracking gathers browsing data from various sources (websites) to provide a detailed account of your activities.